 Julian has undertaken all kinds of commissions, in all sorts of places, for all types of clients.
 His heart has always been in portraiture, striving to achieve a lasting image.
-Other books he has photographed and produced include The Oldest – Everything that is not in a Museum, Keepers – The Ancient Office of Britain and The Queen’s Birthday Parade – Trooping the Colour.
+Other books he has photographed and produced include The Oldest – Everything that is not in a Museum, Keepers – The Ancient Offices of Britain and The Queen’s Birthday Parade – Trooping the Colour.

 Nick is a former Trustee of QEST (2010 to 2016) becoming Chairman in 2012 for a four-year term; President of the Royal Warrant Holders Association (2017) and Executive Chairman of Farrows Ltd, who were granted the Royal Warrant of Appointment to The Queen in 2003, which they retain today.
 Over the last 39 years Farrows, based in Norwich, has grown to 18 staff, working with national and international clients such as Britvic, Bendicks, Tricker’s Shoes, Holland & Holland, Premier Foods, to name a few.
 The work includes marketing, new product development, branding, illustration plus design for packaging, brochures, web, point of sale, exhibition and museum design.

 In 2009 Nick became a director of one of the first Educational Academy’s in the UK; he then chaired the business committee for that academy until May 2018.
 In 2017 he became a judge on the prestigious International Property Awards judging marketing campaigns and interiors.